FHOOEAIST/BISS/README.md

 # BISS - Bio image segmentation service

-This software performs the segmentation of blood vessels in MRI-Volumes of mouse brains.
+This software performs the segmentation of blood vessels in MRI-Volumes of mural brains.
 A combination of a neuronal net (UNet) and various image processing steps is used.

 ![Image of algorithm segmentation pipeline](<./misc/algorithm.png>)